 Cavazos firmly believed in the moral ascendancy of leaders and emphasized the importance of a commanding officer who could instill complete trust and faith in their troops to achieve victory.
 This guiding principle influenced his actions throughout his military career, including in his early years in South Korea.
 During the Korean War, he was a platoon leader of Echo Company, 2nd Battalion, 65th Infantry Regiment.

-One example of Cavazos’ commitment to achieving moral ascendancy was demonstrated in February 1953.
+One example of Cavazos’ commitment to this principle was demonstrated in February 1953.
 Leading a small group of Soldiers, Cavazos encountered enemy fire but continued alone to capture a wounded enemy soldier who had been abandoned following an earlier skirmish.
 Despite the danger, Cavazos’ determination to uphold his beliefs and maintain his Soldiers’ trust was unwavering.
 He was awarded the Silver Star for his bravery.

 Cavazos exhibited his leadership skills once more in June 1953.
 He directed his troops in an attack on Hill 412, which was held by the enemy, as part of a strategy to protect Outpost Harry, a crucial defensive position in the vicinity.
 The assault was met with fierce enemy artillery fire, causing many American Soldiers to suffer casualties.
 Despite this, Cavazos defended Outpost Harry for three arduous hours.
 When ordered to withdraw to friendly lines, he refused to abandon the fallen and injured American Soldiers, repeatedly rescuing them, even though he was wounded.
 The Army awarded him the Distinguished Service Cross for his bravery and selflessness.